 Vernazza, Italy was declared a UNESCO World Heritage Site in 1997.
 Its surrounding region, the Cinque Terre, attracts 2.5 million visitors annually

-Save Vernazza is working with TreadRight and Busabout to provide direct assistance to the local community and to promote sustainable tourism.
+Save Vernazza works with TreadRight and Busabout to provide direct assistance to the local community and to promote sustainable tourism.

 The funds raised are dedicated to maintaining, resorting and rebuilding dry stone walling in the region, as well as recuperating abandoned land and sustaining the program’s operations.

-Save Vernazza is helping to build new bases for stonewalls, restore abandoned land, cultivate vineyards and olive groves as well as reconstruct hiking and agricultural trails.
+Save Vernazza helped to build new bases for stonewalls, restore abandoned land, cultivate vineyards and olive groves as well as reconstruct hiking and agricultural trails.
 Maintaining the territory is critical to avoid further erosion and prevent additional landslides.